yandex/odyssey/docs/development/packaging.md

 odyssey-dbgsym_1.4rc-2276-d458212f_amd64.ddeb odyssey_1.4rc-2276-d458212f_amd64.deb
 ```

-For more convinient way to build package, consider use `dpkg-buildpackage`.
+For more convenient way to build package, consider use `dpkg-buildpackage`.
 Some example can be run by `package-*` targets:
 ```sh
 make package-bionic